wang-q/withncbi/pop/README.md

 * Why .tsv?
 All of your other programs use .csv.

-    There are strains of which sub-species parts of names contain commas, can you believe it?
+    There are strains of which sub-species parts contain commas, can you believe it?

 * I've 500 genomes of *E. coli*, the manually editing step 1 kills me.

     The whole `pop/` and much of `util/` scripts are for Eukaryotes.
-For small genomes of bacteria and archea, check `taxon/bac_prepare.pl`.
+For small genomes of bacteria, archea and organelles, check `taxon/bac_prepare.pl`.

 * Your command lines executed and the results are wired.

     Be sure you aren't in Windows.
+Be sure you are familiar to bash command lines.

     Or send what you want to me and let me do the job.

+* I've a very good assembly on chromosome level, but I can't find it in WGS.

+    Best genomes on the world went to NCBI RefSeq.
+Use tools in `util/` to download them.
+Examples can be find in `pop/OPs.md`.